TITANCollaboration/TitanMidasScripts/perlRCconvert/README.md

 # webtest2.html

-The file webtest2.html should be copied to the "~/online/custom/" directory, so that an online view of the PerlRC scan can be seen.;
+The file webtest2.html should be copied to the "~/online/custom/" directory, so that an online view of the PerlRC scan can be seen.